amdigital-co-uk/docs-playbook/README.md

 ## Tooling & Technologies

-This Playbook is build using [Markdown](https://www.markdownguide.org/) documents, a simple text editor designed for documentation.
+This Playbook is written using [Markdown](https://www.markdownguide.org/), a simple text editor designed for documentation.

-Specifically, it is build on [MKDocs](https://www.mkdocs.org/), using the [Material for MKDocs](https://squidfunk.github.io/) theme.
+More specifically, it is built on [MKDocs](https://www.mkdocs.org/), using the [Material for MKDocs](https://squidfunk.github.io/) theme.
 MKDocs and Material for MKDocs extend the functionality of Markdown, allowing you to include visually richer content.

-It is stored and version controlled using Git in GitHub, and published with using GitHUb actions into [](https://pages.github.com/).
+It is stored and version controlled using Git in GitHub, and published with using GitHUb actions into an Azure WebApp.

-Specific details of tools and how to use them can be found throughout the various guides within this section.

 ## Contributing